-DETACHEMENT ONE HISTORY
+DETACHMENT TWO HISTORY

-• In 1973, after the Vietnam War, the Joint Casualty Resolution Center (JCRC) was established in Thailand, focusing on the Americans still missing in Southeast Asia.

-• In 1992, Joint Task Force-Full Accounting (JTF-FA) was established to focus on achieving the fullest possible accounting of Americans missing as a result of the Vietnam War.
+- In 1973, after the Vietnam War, the Joint Casualty Resolution Center (JCRC) was established in Thailand, focusing on the Americans still missing in Southeast Asia. - In 1991, the MIA office in Hanoi was established, further enabling the efforts to account for our missing Americans throughout Vietnam. - In 1992, Joint Task Force-Full Accounting (JTF-FA) was established to focus on achieving the fullest possible accounting of Americans missing as a result of the Vietnam War.
+The MIA office in Hanoi was renamed Det.
+2. - On Oct.

-• On Oct.
 1, 2003, JPAC was formed from the merger of the 30-year-old U.S. Army Central Identification Laboratory, Hawaii (CIL-HI) and the 11-year-old JTF-FA.